tpssim/weather-sensing/README.md

 #### Building the main node:
 In the reference build the main node consists of:
-  -Arduino UNO
+  - Arduino UNO
-  -XBee shield
+  - XBee shield
-  -XBee radio module
+  - XBee radio module
-  -LOLIN Wemos D1 Mini (an ESP8266 based microcontroller with WiFi support) -A Pololu logic level shifter for using I2C between the Arduino (5V) and the Wemos (3.3V).
+  - LOLIN Wemos D1 Mini (an ESP8266 based microcontroller with WiFi support)
+  - A Pololu logic level shifter for using I2C between the Arduino (5V) and the Wemos (3.3V).
-  -DHT22 temperature and humidity sensor
+  - DHT22 temperature and humidity sensor
-  -An analog light sensor
+  - An analog light sensor

 1. Connect the XBee radio module to the Arduino using the shield.
 2. Connect the Arduino I2C pins (SDA to A4 and SCL to A5 on UNO) to two different ports of the logic level shifter, to the high voltage side.